-The school incorporates the Anti-Bullying policy into staff handbooks, behaviour and relationships policy, the school curriculum, whole school assemblies, and all school staff training as well as taking on board other opportunities to raise awareness, such as Anti-bullying week and targeted group work.
+The school incorporates the Anti-Bullying policy into the staff handbook, Behaviour and Attitudes policy, the school curriculum via the form time program and PSHCE, whole school assemblies, and all school staff training as well as taking on board other opportunities to raise awareness, such as Anti-bullying week and targeted group work.
 The policy is shared with all staff, pupils, parents/cares, and governors, at their respective points of contact with the school.
+The school focuses on embedding a 'Culture of Kindness' where pupils are recognised and rewarded for demonstrating positive behaviour that align with the 'DTA Way'

-The school takes a zero-tolerance stance on all forms of bullying and discriminatory language (e.g the use of homophobic, biphobic or transphobic language) and all incidents reported are taken seriously.
+The school takes a zero-tolerance stance on all forms of bullying and discriminatory language (e.g., the use of homophobic, biphobic or transphobic language) and all incidents reported are taken seriously.

-The school is responsible for promoting a culture of openness, trust, and support and for ensuring that all young people in school are aware both of their rights and their responsibilities with respect to bullying.
+The school is responsible for promoting a Culture of Kindness, trust, and support and for ensuring that all young people in school are aware both of their rights and their responsibilities with respect to bullying.